 Click on the video link above to hear a patient's experience with a robotic assisted hysterectomy performed by Dr. Jacome.

 Pedram Ilbeigi, DO, has performed more than 1,000 robotic assisted prostatectomies.
 Lance Walsh, MD, was one of the first surgeons in the valley to perform a robotic assisted prostatectomy.
 Dr. Ilbeigi and Dr. Walsh each offer men a minimally invasive option for prostatectomy that is nerve sparing, reducing side effects common to the procedure such as decreased sexual function and urinary incontinence.

-Joseph Wilson, MD, was the first surgeon in the valley to perform a robotic assisted thoracic case in 2010 and is currently the only surgeon performing such thoracic procedures.
-Dr. Wilson's extensive experience provides appropriate patients another treatment option for certain lung procedures.
+Joseph Wilson, MD, was the first surgeon in the valley to perform a robotic assisted thoracic case in 2010.
+Currently, Eisenhower is fortunate to have two physicians performing robotic thoracic procedures.
+Their extensive experience provides appropriate patients another treatment option for certain lung procedures.